Should You Be Mortally Afraid of Viruses Mutating Into Airborne Forms?

 Both cycles begin with the virus particles attaching themselves, by way of proteins on their surfaces, to the receptors on the surface of their target cells followed by the insertion of their RNA or DNA into the host cell.
 Under normal circumstances, nutrients and cell-signaling molecules bind to these receptors, and both the receptor and the attached molecule are taken into the cell.
 Viruses trick host cells into granting them access by placing proteins on their surface that have shapes that are complementary to the binding site of their receptors.

 Soon after gaining entry into the host, the virus unpacks its viral nucleic acid.
-The virus, unable to produce new virus particles on its own, elicits the help of the host DNA and protein synthesis machinery that then produces new virus nucleic acid and proteins.
+The virus, unable to produce new virus particles on its own, elicits the help of the host DNA and protein synthesis machinery, which then produces new virus nucleic acid and proteins.
 At this point, these molecules are lying freely in the cell cytoplasm like pieces of a puzzle yet to be put together.
 So the many pieces are assembled and packaged into a protein coat, and when they become too numerous for the cell to contain, the host cell bursts open, spilling the new virus particles into their surroundings.

 Some viruses, however, are surrounded by a lipid membrane, one that is not synthesized when the host cell’s cellular machinery is hijacked.
 So what does it do?
 It rewards its host for its hospitality by stealing its cell membrane.